 Shorter amortization periods allow borrowers to repay the loan amount sooner rather than later.
 But because the loan is repaid in a shorter period of time, the mortgage payments are higher.
 That said, the overall loan amount is cheaper because less money is put toward the interest portion of the mortgage.

-Longer amortization periods are highly favourable among many borrowers because the monthly payment amounts are smaller.
+Longer amortization periods are highly favourable among many borrowers in Alberta because the monthly payment amounts are smaller.
 Borrowers have more time to pay off their mortgage, which can take some pressure off of them to repay their loan.
 However, longer amortization periods are more expensive in the long run because more money is contributed to the interest portion.

 Take a look at this infographic for more information on the cost of buying a house in Canada.